Polkadot-Blockchain-Academy/pba-book/content/security/user-centric/slides.md

 <pba-flex center>

-- Loss of confidentiality - your key is leaked or compromised.<br/>
+- Loss of confidentiality - your key is leaked or compromised.<br />
   i.e: someone else has access to the wallet.
-- Loss of availability - you cannot access your key anymore.<br/>
+- Loss of availability - you cannot access your key anymore.<br />
   i.e: you don't know where you noted.
-- Loss of integrity - your key is wrong.<br/>
+- Loss of integrity - your key is wrong.<br />
   i.e: you noted the key incorrectly.

 </pba-flex>